 I have always loved the Christmas season and the many traditions that surround it.
 It’s a time of year that has always brought a familiar joy and excitement as we set up the tree, decorate the house, search for the perfect gifts, and spend time with family.
 This year, however, Christmas just isn’t the same.
-With the combination of Lyme Disease that causes pain and struggle in myself and my four children, along with the unexpected loss of our sole income a couple of months ago, the Christmas season seems to be heightening what we’ve lost.
+With the combination of chronic illness rearing it’s ugly head, the sudden increase in ankle pain which is knocking me off my feet when I need to be mobile, and one of the most painful situations we’ve had to walk through as a family (which I can’t fully share), the Christmas season seems to be heightening what we’ve lost and dulling the usual luster of the season.
 While we have so much to be thankful for, the burdens on our family have greatly impacted Christmas as we have always known it.

-I know that I’m not alone in this struggle as I think of family and friends who are either grieving the fresh loss of a loved one this year, are being weighed down by a recent diagnoses, are navigating strained relationships, or are struggling to make ends meet.
+I know that I’m not alone in this struggle as I think of family and friends who are either grieving the fresh loss of a loved one this year, being weighed down by a recent diagnoses, navigating strained relationships, facing difficult decisions, or struggling to make ends meet.

 How then do we navigate the Christmas season when it seems more of a reminder of what we’ve lost than it is of celebrations, traditions, gift giving, and memorable family time?

 As I’ve been reflecting on and navigating my own struggle with loss this Christmas, the Holy Spirit has been helping me see that Christmas is a season to rejoice, even when it hurts.
 If you or someone you care about is feeling a heightened sense of loss this season, I’d like to share two thoughts that I hope will encourage you.

 Christ was born to redeem what was lost.